 - a.
-Automatically start the [jockey ]pump to obtain pressure. - b.
-When the [jockey ]pump is started, a 15 second timer must start.
-If the timer expires before the flow switch closes the alarm annunciator's associated non-critical alarm sequence must activate. - c.
-If the [jockey ]pump's flow switch opens after the pump successfully started the alarm annunciator's associated non-critical alarm sequence must activate. - d.
-If the [jockey ]pump fails to establish flow, automatically start the lead fueling pump to obtain pressure. - e.
+The BPCV solenoid "A" must be de-energized and the BPCV solenoid "B" must be energized to enable the valve at the 1.1 MPa 160 psi value. - b.
+The D/FV solenoid "A" must be de-energized and the D/FV solenoid "B" must be de-energized to force it closed. - c.
+Automatically start the jockey pump to obtain pressure. - d.
+The PCV solenoid "A" must be Energized and PCV solenoid "B" must be de-energized to close the valve. - e.
+When the jockey pump is started, a 15 second timer must start.
+If the timer expires before the flow switch closes the alarm annunciator's associated non-critical alarm sequence must activate. - f.
+If the jockey pump's flow switch opens after the pump successfully started the alarm annunciator's associated non-critical alarm sequence must activate. - g.
+If the jockey pump fails to establish flow, automatically start the lead fueling pump to obtain pressure. - h.
 When a fueling pump is started, a 15 second timer must start.
-If the timer expires before the flow switch closes the alarm annunciator's associated non-critical alarm sequence must activate. - f.
-If a fueling pumps flow switch opens after the pump successfully started the alarm annunciator's associated non-critical alarm sequence must activate. - g.
-MOV will be opened. - [ h.
+If the timer expires before the flow switch closes the alarm annunciator's associated non-critical alarm sequence must activate. - i.
+If a fueling pumps flow switch opens after the pump successfully started the alarm annunciator's associated non-critical alarm sequence must activate. - j.
+MOV I32 will be opened. - k. .
 The pump will continue to run until such time as the run High Pressure test signal is received.
-Note: The Tightness Monitoring Panel is monitoring the Loop pressure and when it is satisfied that it is high enough it will instruct the PCP to Run the High Pressure test.
+Note: the Tightness Monitoring Panel is monitoring the Loop pressure and when it is satisfied that it is high enough it will instruct the PCP to Run the High Pressure test.

-] Run High Pressure Test:
+Run High Pressure Test: